FIN392/Raspberry/My_Raspberry_installation/README.md

 I highly recommend making an image of the SD card.
 'Win32 Disk Imager' is a great option for this, so take a look at its official website [win32diskimager.org](https://win32diskimager.org/).

-My second extremely high recommendation is to update and update everything from time to time (I mean at least twice a year, not twice for life).
+My second extremely high recommendation is to update and upgrade everything from time to time (I mean at least twice a year, not twice for life).

 How? '*This is the way*'.